Why You Should Scan Before You Cut or Core Concrete

 Why choose GPRS for concrete scanning

 GPRS uses ground penetrating radar to quickly and effectively find post-tension cables, rebar, conduit, voids, and anything else present within the concrete.
-Our Project Managers are rigorously trained to distinguish between different readings; and can accurately determine where destructive work should be avoided.
+Our Project Managers are rigorously trained to distinguish between different readings; and can determine where destructive work should be avoided.

-Taking the time to perform a concrete scan eliminates the possibility of damaging elements within the concrete, saving you time and money and most importantly, keeping your team safe.
+Taking the time to perform a concrete scan eliminates the possibility of damaging components within the concrete, saving you time and money and most importantly, keeping your team safe.
 GPRS has locations in major hubs throughout the United States, making it easy for us to access all of your projects.
 A few hours spent scanning concrete can prevent countless hours of frustration when performing invasive concrete work.